University Catalog

 COMS 3316.
 COMMUNICATION IN HUMAN RELATIONS.
 3 Hours.

 The human communication process within social, business, and family contexts.
 Theories and principles of interpersonal communication.
-Prerequisites: COMM 3315 and COMS 1301.
-COMS 2304 with a grade of C or better (2.0/4.0).
+Prerequisites: 45 or more hours earned.

 COMS 3320.
 INTERVIEW PRINCIPLES.
 3 Hours.